ethrasher/anagrams/README.txt

-Elizabeth Thrasher
-Anagram Puzzle
+#Anagrams

-Build and Run Instructions: In a Mac or Linux terminal
+##Build and Run Instructions: In a Mac or Linux terminal

 I made a shell script so it would be easier to run.
 If you navigate down the folder hierarchy: "src->Allston_Interview_Pack" then there should be a file